 There was only one problem with these rugged Sage rods; they cast like a club.
 Too stiff.
 In fact most anglers had to go up one or two line weights in order to make them comfortable to use.
 Or end up with a tennis elbow or sore shoulder; your choice.
 Eventually Sage made another rod using the same process.
 But this baby had a more sophisticated compound taper that allowed the rod to load deeper into the midsection.
 It was designed by Jerry Siems, I believe.
 Sage called it the RPL +.
 Wow, this rod was smooooth distance machine, a great improvement.
 But most anglers shunned it, because it wasn’t the famous RPLX.
 Mistake.

 My trusted rod is Sage Graphite III, RPL +.
-I got a blank and had it custom wrapped because I wanted special guides that would enhance line speed.
+I got a blank and had it custom wrapped by noted rod builder Kevin Pelletier.
+Most importantly, I wanted special guides that would enhance line speed.
 The butt section has a 20mm, and a 16mm Fuji stripping guide.
 Huge compared to some salt water fly rods.
 Hell the biggest stripping guide on my first 10-weight was 10 mm!
 The tip section starts with a 14mm,and then drops to a single foot 12mm stripping guide.
 This brings the fly line down closer to the blank and more concentric with the snakes guides.

-Eventually the cork grip busted through and the reel seat threads eroded away.
+Eventually my big fat thumb busted through the cork grip.
+I taped it over and still fished the rod.
+But then the reel seat’s threads eroded away.
+Ugh.
 After that the rod sat in a basement corner for a couple years.
 Recently I replaced the grip and the reel seat with REC components.
 Quality stuff.
 Hope to get many more years out of this terrific old rod.